Mediterranean Diet Grocery and Shopping List

 Fruits

 Traditionally, processed sweets are best avoided in the Mediterranean diet.
 Instead, fruits and berries take the place of dessert.
-Besides, fruits are used as sweeteners in cereal, yogurt, and snacks.
+Besides, fruits are used as sweeteners in cereal, yogurt, and snacks, making them a core part of a healthy eating plan.

 Fruits grown locally can be consumed fresh because they don’t have to be transported.
 While it’s best to buy fresh fruit, studies say good quality fruit, when appropriately frozen, contains the same nutrients.
-This means you could add frozen fruit to your grocery list.
+This means you could add frozen fruit to your grocery list, but always check labels to avoid added sugar in processed or packaged options.

 The World Health Organization (WHO) recommends eating 400 g or five portions of fruits and vegetables daily.
 It helps receive adequate dietary fiber and reduces the risk of non-communicable diseases.